biogen98/PersonalSite/content/home/about.md

 +++
 weight = 2
 +++
-__Welcome to My Blog__
+__Hi, I'm Jan__
- My name is Jan.
-I am a graduate student in physics and the person who recently wrote these articles.
+I am a Physics student and the person who recently wrote these articles.